craftcms/docs/docs/commerce/5.x/extend/events.md

 ```

 ::: tip
-If the purchasable becomes unavailable after being added to the cart, an [order notice](../orders-carts.md#order-notices) will be added to the order informing the customer.
+If the purchasable becomes unavailable after being added to the cart, an [order notice](../system/orders-carts.md#order-notices) will be added to the order informing the customer.
 :::

-#### `modifyPurchasablesTableQuery` <Since ver="4.3.0" repo="craftcms/commerce" feature="This event" />
+#### `modifyPurchasablesTableQuery`

 The event that is triggered retrieving the list of purchasables for the add a line item feature on the order edit page.